 Skip to main content

-Learn to transform your product data in Productsup using rule boxes that support regular expressions and split strings.
+Learn to transform your product data in Productsup with the rule box category Use regular expressions.

 Introduction

 A regular expression (regex) is a sequence of characters that uses specific syntax or structure rules to define a search pattern.
-You can search your data for specific text pattern matches instead of exact text matches using a regex.
+Using a regex, you can search your data for specific text pattern matches instead of exact text matches.

-Example of a regex: /([A-Z])\w+/.
-If you run a search in a text and use this regular expression, you can find all words in the searched text that have upper-case letters from A to Z.
+An example of a regex is /([A-Z])\w+/.
+If you run a search in a text and use this regular expression, you can find all words in the searched text that have uppercase letters from A to Z. In Productsup, you can use this regex as is or change the opening and closing forward slashes to hash signs: #([A-Z])\w+#.

 Find a regular expression with Regex generator